 Java, a core component of AP computer science classes, not to mention professional programming, is compatible with Minecraft.
 Constructive game time that incorporates Java is an ideal way to connect valuable programming skills with the game kids already love.

 On the other hand, Lua has tremendous potential for design, and it’s a favorite of the pros.
 Lua is versatile and used by professional game designers, artists, and others in careers kids can get excited about.
 Intrigued?
-Check out this Roblox coding tutorial.
+Check out this Roblox coding guide.

 Roblox offers more monetization opportunities